Mindfulness is about Being.

 Body scanning entails quietly sitting or lying down and focusing your attention on your body from head to toe.
 Starting with the toes, you journey through each of the body parts and regions and breathe into the space until you feel their wellness or lack of wellness.
 You continue to focus on the area until you feel a connection and then move on through your body.

 With intention focused on the internal and external experiences occurring in the present moment, we are able to come into a state of being instead of doing.
 This technique is shown to have beneficial effects for reducing symptoms of depression and stress, especially due to chronic illness and pain.
-I will be going through demonstrations of this during my Cleanse Your Life Program described on my home page of the website.
+I take my patients through a demonstration of this during our appointments as needed.
+To read about more self-care techniques: Click here.

 Mindfulness While Eating: